MansiCharmkar/react-travel-book-main/README.md

 4. Built with useReducer and Context API for efficient state handling.
 5. Smooth navigation between pages using React Router v6.
 6. Powered by JSON Server for managing user and city data.
+7. Authorize person can access the map, city and countries.

 ## Contact Me